WharkInterface/WharkInterface/README.md

 ## I'm a student

-I would like to become a fullstack developer
+I would like to become a fullstack developer.

 <br />